lingwooc/socialButtons-magento2/README.md

 # Usage
 All of the buttons are disabled initially.
 Go to Stores/Configuration/thousandmonkeys/Social Buttons to enable each button individually.
 If you want facebook stats create and enter an app id (optional).

+If you wish to move the buttons override thousandmonkeys/SocialButtons/view/frontend/layout/catalog_product_view.xml in your theme (particularly the move command).
+You may also need to override the rule in thousandmonkeys/SocialButtons/view/frontend/web/css/social.css to get the facebook buttons aligned.